 8. Get creative.

 Some kids just aren’t going to want to go pick a book off the shelf.
-Sometimes a little pomp and circumstance can help reach those reluctant readers and rekindle an interest in reading!
+Sometimes a little pomp and circumstance can help pique their interest in reading!
 You can:

 - Hold a book tasting